StevenBlack/vocab/million-dollar-words.md

 ### sociopath
-A favorite insult to hurl at selfish, nasty, ungenerous and unthoughtful people, the word is a clinical term meaning someone who is hostile to society.
-Serial killers are often sociopaths.
+Selfish, nasty, ungenerous and unthoughtful person; someone who is hostile to society.

 ### sodality
-Like solidarity, the word means companionship or union in attitude or belief.
+Companionship or union in attitude or belief.
-Two people who share common interests have a sodality between them.

 ### soigne